 Best Photos 2014 • Wildlife & Landscape Photography

 Time again to write a review of the year 2014 best photos for landscape photography and my wildlife photography.
-2015 is already knocking at the door… yet another year is done.
+2015 is already knocking at the door.
+Yet another year is done.
 Where did the time go?
-I have no idea, it just passed me, saying hi and bye.
-“Hello, but that should not go that fast, please!”
-Is there anywhere a STOP button?
-This big red thing you hit and all stops!
-Sadly no….
-Ooooh, be quiet!
+I have no idea.
+It just passed me, saying hi and bye.

 There we go, landscape photograph in Africa, one of those lovely favorite places of mine.
 Indeed, not only for wildlife photography.
 Going out, sitting or standing, depends, breathing in nature, entirely.
-Looking around for the best composition for this or that.
-Finding the right spots and not to get eaten by a leopard or lion while standing in the African bush for a landscape photograph made in Africa!
+Not to forget, looking around for the best composition for this or that.
+Also, finding the right spots and not to get eaten by a leopard or lion while standing in the African bush for a landscape photograph made in Africa!
 Indeed, a tad adventure is always with me.
-That does not mean that I do not go up to the cold north.
+That does not mean that I do not go up to the cold north. the Arctic.
 No, I do this as well, of course.
 And there, OMG, what a landscape, that blows you away.
 The best photos I took 2013 in the cold north, you can find in my older post in Top 2013 Nature photographs, including wildlife photography.

 Best Wildlife & Landscape Photographs 2014

 Anyway, arriving there, walking around in the evening a bit to find some right spots.
 The next morning, get up in the dark and climb up the mountain for the areal view.
-That was not to bad.
+That was not too bad.
 No lion nor a leopard was to be seen this day.
 When the sun was too high, light to harshly exploring for better places to take landscape photographs was on.
 Walking in the heat around and I did find some great spots.
-Indeed, next morning the same procedure just different places to get what I had in mind for my long exposure landscape photography.
+The next morning, the same procedure is just different places to get what I had in mind for my long exposure landscape photography.
 The result black and white photo print, in color below:

 Famous Landscape • Photograph Of DeadVlei